-From boudin to the bayou, November is a great time to be in New Orleans and the surrounding areas!
-The weather is cooler and the humidity is lower.
-We love to lounge on patios sipping cocktails in the French Quarter and do some holiday shopping on Magazine Street.
-Below are some of our favorite things to do in New Orleans this November!
-And be sure to check out our events calendar for all of the November fun.
+November is one of our all-time favorite times to be in New Orleans.
+The weather is cool, the humidity is low, and there's nothing better than lounging in courtyards or on balconies sipping cocktails or getting in some holiday shopping in the French Quarter, the Arts/Warehouse District and Magazine Street.
+Below are some of our favorite things to do in New Orleans in November.
+Check out our events calendar for more November fun.

-Emeril Lagasse Foundation's Boudin, Bourbon & Beer will be held in Champion's Square on November 4th from 6:00pm-10:30pm.
+Emeril Lagasse Foundation's 7th Annual Boudin, Bourbon & Beer will be held in Champion's Square on November 3rd.
 Over 60 top local and national chefs will be there showing off their own creative interpretations of boudin sausage.
 Enjoy live music as you sip delicious beers and bourbon.
 Created by famous chef Emeril Lagasse, this event raises money for his foundation which supports nonprofit educational programs that provide culinary training and life skills development.
 Get your tickets here.

 The Bayou Classic is not just a football game between Grambling State and Southern University.
 It is five days of competitions, parades and more, all leading up to the big game!
-There's a Thanksgiving Day parade, fan festivals, career fair and one of our favorites, the battle of the bands.
-Kick off the festivities on November 22nd!
+There's a parade, fan festivals, a career fair and, one of our favorites, the battle of the bands.
+The festivities kick off on November 25th.